dineshUmasankar/philly_house_predictor/README.md

 - `off_street_open` - Metadata did not provide a clear definition regarding this attribute so I found it hard to use as a feature in relation to the target variable.
 - `state_code` - It was a redundant datafiled that had 100% PA values at this point of the cleanup, and we only had houses within the philadelphia region
 - `house_number` - This number has no meaningful correlation to market_value and is generated at random within the local neighborhood of each property and each street that the property itself is located at.
+- `general_construction` - Too many missing values and unclear definitions for what each unique value in this feature represents.
+Hard to determine an average in order to impute, so I dropped it.
+- `quality_grade` - This is also a feature with unclear definitions that has both letters and numerical representation that was not clarified in the metadata.
+The data is too messy in order to determine any valuable correlations to the target variable.
+- `exempt_land` - The correlation coefficient between market_value and exempt land was 0.06 representing a weak correlation and so this column got removed in the idea of dimensionality reduction.
+- `sale_price` - After manually, analyzing the first quartile and the outliers of this data manually, I realized that there are too many values here with crazy extremes, and that this column would have to be dropped.
+- `sale_date` - After removing sales after the end of 2023, I decided to drop this column in order to avoid recency bias within the model.

 ### Imputations
 - `type_heater` - Imputed the Missing Values to H, as this letter represents Undetermined for the type of heating system a property has.